linrongbin16/fzfx.nvim/README.md

    We still cannot handle the 2nd case because all lua scripts in this plugin will thus always contain whitespaces in their path.

+Please always avoid whitespaces in directories and file names.

 </details>

 ## 📦 Install